hustgetlijun/SC_DA/README.md

 * torchvision == 0.2.0
 * Python 3

-The usage of SW-ours is same to  SW-ICR-CCR .
 # To train SW-ours on cityscape:
 sh train_cityscape_allover.sh
 # To validate SW-ours on cityscape: